Long Term Care

 Skilled Nursing and Long-Term Care FAQs

-Skilled nursing refers to a high level of medical care that is provided by licensed health professionals.
+Skilled nursing refers to a high level of medical care that is provided by licensed healthcare professionals.
 At Burcham Hills, our skilled nursing care is delivered within our senior living community and provides 24-hour licensed nursing care.
-This area primarily provides long-term skilled nursing care or rehabilitative therapies for patients and residents who need medical or nursing care and is ideal for those with chronic medical conditions or disabilities, those in chronic pain or those who require around-the-clock care and supervision by licensed skilled nursing professionals.

-The skilled nursing area of a senior living community is not like a hospital.
-Many patients and residents utilize this area of care after a hospital stay.
-While this area of the community does provide advanced levels of ongoing long-term care and short-term rehabilitative services, the suites and spaces are designed to be warm and comfortable and reflect a home-like environment.
+The skilled nursing area of a senior living community is not like a rehab hospital.
+Many patients and residents utilize this level of care after a hospital stay.
+While skilled nursing provides advanced levels of long-term care and short-term rehabilitative services, the suites and spaces reflect a homelike environment.

 Still Have Questions?